 |Common Name||Golden bamboo, fishpole bamboo, monk's belly bamboo, fairyland bamboo|

 |Plant Type||Herbaceous perennial|

-Golden bamboo is low-maintenance, versatile, and hardy.
-It will grow in a variety of temperatures and soil types.
-For best results, however, it prefers to be situated in full sun and planted in a fertile, moist and well-drained soil.
+Golden bamboo is low-maintenance, versatile, and hardy plant.
+It will grow in a variety of temperatures and soil types, but you'll find the best results if you situate the plant under full sun in fertile, moist, and well-drained soil.

-As your canes mature, you'll see them turning from green to a golden yellow.
-The change in color will be more pronounced the more sunlight the bamboo receives.
-It's even possible from them to turn an orangey-pink shade.
+As your canes mature, you'll notice them turning from green to golden yellow.
+This change in color can become more pronounced, depending on the amount of sunlight the bamboo receives—it's even possible for them to turn into an orangey-pink shade.

 Golden bamboo prefers consistently moist conditions.
 It should be watered deeply each time and the soil should always be kept moist.
 In hot summer months, it may even benefit from being watered a few times a week if grown in a container, and at least weekly in a garden environment.
 However, part of the appeal of golden bamboo is its easy-going nature—it's worth mentioning that the plant is surprisingly drought-tolerant once fully established, and can even cope in soggy (but not waterlogged) conditions, too.

 Temperature and Humidity